futuredapp/CellKit/README.md

 In order for your cells and cell view models to work with CellKit, they have to conform to these protocols:

 #### CellConfigurable
 This is a protocol for your *Cell*.
-This protocol provides a `configuration(model:)` method which gets call when a tableview dequest a reusable cell and is used to distribute your model to your cells.
+This protocol provides a `configure(model:)` method which gets call when a tableview request a reusable cell and is used to distribute your model to your cells.
 ```swift
 class XIBCell: UITableViewCell, CellConfigurable {
     @IBOutlet private weak var label: UILabel!